HooriaSaeeda/MultiStep_Form/README.md

 ## Acknowledgments

-A big thanks to Frontend Mentor for the design inspiration and challenges.
-Also, a special mention to the OpenWeatherMap team for providing a free weather API.
+- Thanks to Codewell for the design inspiration.